The $s$-weak order and $s$-permutahedra I: combinatorics and lattice structure: The -weak order

 \subsection{$s$-decreasing trees}

 Let $s=(s(1),s(2),\dots,s(n))$ be a weak composition (\emph{with possible zero entries}).
 A \defn{$s$-decreasing tree} is a tree with $n$ internal nodes labeled from $1$ to $n$, such that node $i$ has $s(i)+1$ children and all its descendants have smaller labels.
+It is straightforward to check that the number of $s$-decreasing trees is equal to the \defn{$s$-factorial number} defined by

 If $s$ has no entries equal to zero, there is a natural bijection between $s$-decreasing trees and $s$-permutations, which is given by labeling the ``caverns" of the tree with the label of its node and reading them in \emph{preorder}.
 An example of this procedure is illustrated in Figure~\ref{fig:s-perm_from_tree}.
 We write $\spe(T)$ the 121-avoiding $s$-permutation corresponding to the $s$-decreasing tree $T$.
 In particular, it is clear that $\spe(T)$ avoids $121$: the numbers in between two occurrences of a letter $a$ correspond to some descendants of the node labeled by $a$ and are by definition smaller than $a$.

 Note that each node is given a unique label.
 For practicality, we then write \emph{the node $y$} instead of \emph{the node labeled by $y$}.
 Our goal now is to define a partial order on $s$-descreasing trees.
 Let us first introduce some useful notations.